 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

 The ANA test was designed by Dr. George Friou in 1957.
 The ANA test is performed using a blood sample.
+An ANA test is performed by testing the blood in the laboratory.
 The antibodies in the serum of the blood are exposed in the laboratory to cells.
 It is then determined whether or not antibodies are present that react to various parts of the nucleus of cells.
 Thus, the term anti-"nuclear" antibody.
 Fluorescence techniques are frequently used to actually detect the antibodies in the cells, thus ANA testing is sometimes referred to as fluorescent antinuclear antibody test (FANA).